pedrommcarrasco/Constrictor/README.md

 // Constrictor
 label.constrictor.top(to: view)
 ```
-If you want to any other `view`'s anchor and with a constant, you can do as follows:
+Another anchor and an offset?
+Do it as follows:
 ```swift
 // NSLayoutAnchor
 label.topAnchor.constraint(equalTo: view.bottomAnchor, constant: 10)